Iotekno/instaqr/README.md

 ## Compatibility

-Instascan works on non-iOS platforms in [any browser that supports the WebRTC/getUserMedia API](http://caniuse.com/#feat=stream), which currently includes Chome, Firefox, Opera, and Edge.
+InstaQR works on non-iOS platforms in [any browser that supports the WebRTC/getUserMedia API](http://caniuse.com/#feat=stream), which currently includes Chome, Firefox, Opera, and Edge.
 IE and Safari are not supported.

-Instascan does not work on iOS since Apple does not yet support WebRTC in WebKit *and* forces other browser vendors (Chrome, Firefox, Opera) to use their implementation of WebKit.
+InstaQR does not work on iOS since Apple does not yet support WebRTC in WebKit _and_ forces other browser vendors (Chrome, Firefox, Opera) to use their implementation of WebKit.
 [Apple is actively working on WebRTC support in WebKit](https://bugs.webkit.org/show_bug.cgi?id=124288).

 ## Performance

-Many factors affect how quickly and reliably Instascan can detect QR codes.
+Many factors affect how quickly and reliably InstaQR can detect QR codes.

 If you control creation of the QR code, consider the following: